Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 About Wayne Wheeler

 - The purchase of liquors; proposes that local and state prohibition laws forbid it.
 New York Times, Sept 30, 1911.
-(Wayne Wheeler proposed that local and state dry laws completely forbid alcohol and also prohibit its transportation across their lines.)
+(Wayne Wheeler proposed that local and state dry laws completely forbid alcohol.
+Also that they prohibit its transportation across their lines.)

 - Tinkham accuses “drys” of bribery; calls Wheeler “legislative corruptionist” and defies him to sue for libel.
 New York Times, June 23, 1922.
 (Wayne Wheeler faced charges of violating the Corrupt Practices Act.)